 The blade pitch and the direction the turbine faces have already been described as functions monitored by the controller.

-The controller also uses sensors to measure the generator output (voltage and frequency), turbine blade speed, vibration, turbine and drive train parameters, and other parameters such as a number of complete rotations of the vertical axis (yaw control).
+The controller also uses sensors to measure the generator output (voltage and frequency), turbine blade speed, vibration, turbine and drive train parameters, and other parameters such as the number of complete rotations of the vertical axis (yaw control).

 Some systems limit the number of full rotations made by the turbine yaw in one direction before reversing directions.
 The data from these sensors is usually stored for operators to review as necessary.